dharak11/Whatsapp/README.md

 #### Common

 Example for common files in our app, is the MongoDB collection we create - it located under `/both/demo-collection.ts` and it can be imported from both client and server code.

-## Testing

-The testing environment in this boilerplate based on [Meteor recommendation](https://guide.meteor.com/testing.html), and uses Mocha as testing framework along with Chai for assertion.

-There is a main test file that initialize Angular 2 tests library, it located under `/client/init.test.ts`.

-All other test files are located near the component/service it tests, with the `.test.ts` extension.

-The `DemoComponent` contains example for Angular 2 tests for Component, and in the server side there is an example for testing Meteor collections and stub data.